graik/biskit/trunk/README.txt

 License
 -------

-Biskit is distributed under the GNU GPL.
+Biskit is distributed under the GNU GPL version 3.
 See license.txt!

 Open issues
 -----------

-Please, check out the latest CVS snapshot and the list of open bugs at http://sf.net/projects/biskit, before reporting any new problem!
+Please, check out the latest SVN snapshot and the list of open bugs at http://sf.net/projects/biskit, before reporting any new problem!

 The up-to-date list of open issues can be found at: